 Maria K. Bachman and Don Richard Cox, Editors

 Welcome to the Digital Annex of the Victorians Institute Journal, companion to the annual print issue.
-Below you will find a link to the latest issue, volume 40 (2012), as well as volume 39 (2011) and 38 (2010).
-Featured are the best papers from the 2012 Victorians Institute conference, including Ann Mazur's "Victorian Women, the Home Theatre, and the Cultural Potency of A Doll's House," winner of this year's Patrick Scott Award for the best graduate student paper.
+Below you will find a link to the latest issue, volume 41 (2013), as well as volumes 38-40.
+Featured are the best papers from the 2013 Victorians Institute conference, including Frances Thielman's "Jane Eyre and Public Health," the winner of the Patrick Scott Award for the best graduate student paper.

 An award-winning, refereed scholarly annual, VIJ publishes articles, reviews, and newly edited texts of interest to Victorianists.
 It was begun in 1972 under the editorship of Conrad Festa.
 For many years it was edited by Donald Lawler at East Carolina University, and from 1994-1999 it was edited by Beverly Taylor (UNC-Chapel Hill) and Mary Ellis Gibson (UNC-Greensboro).
-David Latané served as editor from 1999-2009, and Ellen Roseman served from 2009 to 2014.
-It is now located at the University of Tennessee Knoxville, under the editorship of Maria K. Bachman and Don Richard Cox.
-Submissions to the print journal and the Digital Annex should be sent to VIJ[at]mtsu[dot]edu.
+David Latané (Virginia Commonwealth University) served as editor from 1999-2009, and Ellen Rosenman (University of Kentucky) served from 2009 to 2014.
+It is now located at the University of Tennessee-Knoxville, under the editorship of Maria K. Bachman and Don Richard Cox.
+Submissions to the print journal and the Digital Annex should be sent to VIJ@mtsu.edu.

-Visit the Victorians Institute home page at http://victorian.utk.edu .
+Visit the Victorians Institute Journal home page at http://victorian.utk.edu .